Slow Cooker Cheddar and Bacon Potato Soup

 Freeze for Later:

 Method 1 (Uncooked): Place cooked bacon in a quart-sized freezer bag and seal.
-Place cooked and cooled veggies, broth, thyme, bay leaf, 1 teaspoon salt, ½ teaspoon pepper, and potatoes in a gallon-sized freezer bag or container.
+Place cooked and cooled veggies, broth, thyme, bay leaf, salt, pepper, and potatoes in a gallon-sized freezer bag or container.
 Seal and freeze.
 (Note: Make sure the potatoes are completely submerged in the liquid to avoid browning.)
 Package up the cheese in a quart-sized freezer bag and freeze along with the soup.
 Do not freeze the half and half, as you will add this as a fresh ingredients at the end.

-Method 2 (Fully Cooked): Fully cook the soup through step 6 and let it cool.
+Method 2 (Fully Cooked): Fully cook the soup through step 5 and let it cool.
 Place the soup in 1 or 2 gallon-sized freezer bags or containers and seal.
 Place cooked bacon in a quart-sized freezer bag and seal.
 Freeze together as a kit.

 Prepare From Frozen: